arunpariyar/right-words/README.md

 # right-words

-🎙 Right Words is a simple lyrics finder application that for those who don't remember the right words to the song ;)
+🎙 Right Words is a simple lyrics finder application that for those who don't remember the right words to the song.